sidpalas/devops-directive-website/content/posts/2020/04/password-protected-website/index.md

   upload: docs/build/html/(.*)
 ```

-With this in place, a running the `gcloud app deploy` command within the root of the project deploys the application.
+With this in place, running the `gcloud` app deploy` command within the root of the project deploys the application.

 ### Setting up IAP